jdzool/covid-19-eda/README.md

 Data is source from the [Public Health England: arcgis microsite](https://www.arcgis.com/apps/opsdashboard/index.html#/f94c3c90da5b4e9f9a0b19484dd4bb14).
 This site is being updated daily with UK wide confirmed cases and confirmed cases at a

-The some of the source data driving the microsite is available [here](https://www.arcgis.com/home/item.html?id=e5fd11150d274bebaaf8fe2a7a2bda11)
+The some of the source data (daily confirmed cases, daily deaths) is available [here](https://www.arcgis.com/home/item.html?id=e5fd11150d274bebaaf8fe2a7a2bda11)
+* This data is used to drive cumulative cases and cumulative deaths + forward logistic / exponential predections

+Since early April all historic data is available on the [Public Health England: arcgis microsite](https://www.arcgis.com/apps/opsdashboard/index.html#/f94c3c90da5b4e9f9a0b19484dd4bb14).
+See link at the bottom right or [here](https://fingertips.phe.org.uk/documents/Historic%20COVID-19%20Dashboard%20Data.xlsx)
+* This data could be used to drive plots

 ## Setup: File Structure

 If you want to run this code on your machine.
 You will need to download the data and place it in a folder (/data).
 The file structure for your repo should look something like below.
 I am not pushing data to github.

 ├── data
    └── DailyConfirmedCases.xlsx
+    ── Historic COVID-19 Dashboard Data.xlsx
 ├── logistic_fit_to_plot.py
 ├── papers
    └── TUe\ -\ Technical_Report_Prediction_Corona_Virus.pdf
+   ──  ....
 ├── plots
    └── 2020-03-21_corona_virus_fit.png
+   ──  ....

 ## Initial outputs: Tracking measured infection rate